mariuszsienkiewicz/go-proxy/README.md

 - Regex Rule Split
 - Hash Rule Split

-Both of them allow you to split the query direction but using different ways to find the destiny.
+Both of them allow you to split the query direction but use different ways to find the destiny.
 Both are compatible with the caching system.

 ### RRS - Regex Rule Split

 #### What you should know

 - If many RRS's matches the query then the first in configuration will be used
-- RRS for now is case-sensitive
+- RRS **for now** is case-sensitive
 - Queries that are checked against the regex are first normalized to make things simpler

 #### How to use it